ssube/onnx-web/docs/user-guide.md

 This is the same as [the steps parameter](#steps-parameter) in img2img.
 The number of steps that will actually run is `steps * strength`, but a low number of steps (20-30) with moderate or high strength (0.5-1.0) will often produce more duplicate shapes and totem pole style images.
+Using 100-200 steps with 0.1-0.2 strength seems to work well, and will only run 10-20 actual UNet steps.

 ##### Highres scale parameter